Research on Sap Flow In Trees and Plants by Andrew K Fletcher

 Umbrella Plant Experiment, (cyperus alternifolium)

-Umbrella plant showing roots growing from leaves at the top of the plant In order to demonstrate that liquids of higher concentrations flow through plants in relation to the constant pull of gravity.
+Umbrella plant showing roots migrating through the stem by growing from leaves at the top of the plant In order to demonstrate that liquids of higher concentrations flow through plants in relation to the constant pull of gravity.

 Take a freshly cut stem about 15cm long, with leaves intact, from an umbrella plant.
 Place the cutting upside down in a glass container of water.
 After several weeks the plant starts to grow roots from what was the top of the plant and new stems are produced with shoots growing vertically in the normal way.
 The liquid processes involved within the plant for both root and leaf production, must have travelled from one end of the cut stem to the other.
 Gravity therefore must be actively involved in sap flow.